glasgowagreement/site-content/en/faq.md

 ### 16. What is the purpose of the Climate Agenda that is to be produced?

 The climate agenda is an action plan for shutdown, reset and transition designed by communities, movements, and organisations working on the ground.
 The agenda is based on the territorial inventory and climate justice demands, aiming to set us on track for staying below 1.5ºC global warming by 2100.

+This is clearly an ambitious undertaking, and we are aware that we are only at the beginning.
+We see the Glasgow Agreement as a new attempt at looking strategically at how we can advance as a movement, and of course articulate with other components of the movement, such that we can actually provide plans that outline pathways to success, given the understanding that we are living in the decisive decade for preventing irreversible climate chaos.

 ### 17. Why is the focus/commitment on civil disobedience and non-cooperation?